Is a Leaking Air Conditioner Dangerous?

 • Extending your air conditioner’s life span

-Why Is My Air Conditioner Leaking Freon?
+Why Won’t My Air Conditioning Stop Leaking Freon?

-It’s important to know about air conditioner Freon leak symptoms in case your system develops one.
+It’s important to know about air conditioner Freon leak symptoms in the event your system develops one.
 They include:

-• Air that feels hotter or more humid than usual
+• Air that seems hotter or more humid than usual

 • Bubbling or hissing sounds by the air conditioner